 The recommended sleep cycle is of 8-hours of comfortable sleep, but nearly two-thirds of Americans are unable to get it.

-Sleep deprivation might be cool in your a teenage but on a long-term basis, it has serious adverse effects on your health.
+Sleep deprivation might be cool if you’re a teenager but on a long-term basis, it has serious adverse effects on your health.

 Not only does it affect your weight adversely, but also makes you prone to heart disease, slow metabolism, depression, stroke, and diabetes.